WebAssembly/gc/proposals/gc/wob/README.md

 ### Bindings

-Wob bindings are mapped to Wasm as follows.
+Wob bindings are compiled to Wasm as follows.

 | Wob declaration | in global scope | in func/block scope | in class scope |
 | --------------- | --------------- | ------------------- | -------------- |